 I basically had to force myself out the door to go to the music festival because I didn’t think I’d have any fun alone.
 It was the first major thing I did to begin my trip, and I think it really set the mood for the trip and lifted my confidence.
 Since then, I’ve down a lot of things that maybe I wouldn’t have done without the initial jump outside my comfort zone.
 You can do it!

 This is as simple as it sounds.
 We are all so critical of ourselves that I think trusting our opinions and actions is hard to do.
 I spent so much time doubting myself last year, so when I left for Ontario I decided that I had had enough.
-My fears and doubts were holding me back, and allowing myself to let them go and just trust that everything will be okay has significantly impacted my perspective and self esteem.
-My Aunt Paula gave me a shirt a few years ago that says, “Trust Your Journey” and it always lifts me up when I feel down.
+My fears and doubts were holding me back, and allowing myself to let them go and just trust that everything will be okay has significantly impacted my perspective and self-esteem.
+My Aunt Paula gave me a shirt before she passed away that says, “Trust Your Journey” and it always lifts me up when I feel down.

 I haven’t been this busy in months.
 I’ve barely had any of the ‘Me Time’ I swore was vital to my happiness, my calendar is full of events and dinner dates, and I’m very behind on my sleep.
 But despite this abrupt disruption to my usual routine, I am full of energy and positivity.
 I had hoped that coming home would have this effect on me, but I never imagined that it would be this dramatic of a change.